Marshall G. Jones: Community service

 Jones has a long track record of promoting STEM education in historically underserved communities.
 He has mentored many K-12 grade students through programs like the GE COMPASS Program and the New York State Mentoring Program.
 He has regularly visited his old school district, Riverhead School District on Long Island, New York, in order to inspire the next generation of young scientists and engineers.
 During these visits, with a focus on fourth-graders, Jones shares his journey, his perseverance, and his expertise in lasers.
-In order to share his story with a broader audience, the local elementary school teachers encouraged Jones to work with a writer to produce his children's book, "Never Give Up: The Marshall Jones Story".
+In order to share his story with a broader audience, the local elementary school teachers encouraged Jones to work with a writer to produce a children's book.

 Personal life

-Jones and his wife reside in Glenville in Schenectady County, New York, USA.
+Jones and his wife reside in Glenville in Schenectady County, New York, US.
 They have two sons.